 To be honest this might be the most underrated title I've seen in a long time.
 This one will help you explore the history of space travel and learn the basics of aerospace engineering.

-"Understand flight at speeds greater than Mach 5 and discover how to analyse the performance of a scramjet." - edX
+"Understand flight at speeds greater than Mach 5 and discover how to analyze the performance of a scramjet." - edX

 A free course but you can tag on a small contribution to get a verification certificate on completion.